IBM/fms-dgt/docs/tutorials/adding_new_blocks.md

 # Local
 from fms_dgt.base.registry import register_block
-from fms_dgt.core.blocks.validators import BaseValidatorBlock, BaseValidatorBlockData
+from fms_dgt.base.block import ValidatorBlock from fms_dgt.base.data_objects import ValidatorBlockData

 @dataclass(kw_only=True)
-class LengthValidatorData(BaseValidatorBlockData):
+class LengthValidatorData(ValidatorBlockData):
     input: str

 @register_block("length_constraint")
-class LengthValidator(BaseValidatorBlock):
+class LengthValidator(ValidatorBlock):
     """Class for length-constraint validator"""

     # NOTE: we must associate LengthValidatorData as this class's DATA_TYPE for the input dictionaries to be mapped to instances of LengthValidatorData